dimxy/bitcoinjs-lib/README.md

 node ./bin/bridge.js --network ../src/webcoin-yourchainname
 ```
 WS Proxy should be available on the default port 8192.<br>
-The mynodetest.js test app also has this port configured by default.
+The ccfaucetpos.js test app also has this port configured by default in its code (see webSeeds var in ccfaucetpoc.js file).

 ### Use the correct komodod version